johnnovak/gridmonger-site/source/basic-editing.rst

 * Middle button -- erase cell
 * Right button -- draw wall
 * Right & left buttons -- draw special wall

+The mouse cursor must be inside the level area when using the mouse modifiers.

 To draw special walls, make sure to press then right mouse button first, *then* the left one (otherwise you'd end up in draw tunnel mode).